 i3 0.750 0.100 643.50 1.000 ; D#5

-The Csound score of sound-object “d” is limited to 1 note at 440 Hz (with reference to instrument 5).
-This note had been labelled ‘A4’ on the prototype, but we should remember that with a diapason of 435 Hz it will be a little higher than ‘A4’.
-The raise is 1200 * log2(440/435) = 24 cents.
-Therefore, in the performance it will be set to 124 cents above 435 Hz, yielding 435 * 2^(124/1200) = 467 Hz.
+The Csound score of sound-object "d" is limited to 1 note at 440 Hz (with reference to instrument 5).
+This note was labelled 'A4' on the prototype, but we should remember that with a diapason of 435 Hz it will be slightly higher than 'A4'.
+The increase is 1200 * log2(440/435) = 24 cents.
+So, in the performance it will be set to 124 cents above 435 Hz, giving 435 * 2^(124/1200) = 467 Hz.
 As shown below:

 _pitchrange(200) _pitchcont _pitchbend(100) d _pitchbend(0)